 ~ Jon Kabat-Zinn

-There are endless ways we can acquire more, and all at the touch of a fingertip on a smartphone….even during a lock down J. This ease of acquisition is perfect for those of us who innocently get caught up in believing that acquiring and doing ‘more’ is the path to a happy life.
+There are endless ways we can acquire more, and all at the touch of a fingertip on a smartphone.
+This ease of acquisition is perfect for those of us who innocently get caught up in believing that acquiring and doing ‘more’ is the path to a happy life.
 I think we know deep down this is nonsense but we can still get caught up in the illusion.

 However I have found that with more choice, more input from the outside world, there can be a sense of paralysis that means we don’t make any choices!
-For example, having 3 yoga apps on your phone plus 2 other fitness apps might mean you procrastinate about which exercise to do in the morning, and end up doing none.
-Or if you have loads of clothes in your wardrobe deciding what to wear in the morning can become a daunting task, as there are too many choices.
+For example, having three yoga apps on your phone, plus two other fitness apps, might mean you procrastinate about which exercise to do in the morning, and end up doing none.
+Or if your wardrobe is bursting with clothes deciding what to wear in the morning can become a daunting task, as there are too many choices.
 This is why some top CEOs have a certain business ‘uniform’ – a small group of clothes to choose from so that mental energy isn’t spent on deciding what to wear.

-Have you noticed anything about freedom and choice since some of our choices have been limited by lock down?
-Has less choice meant life seems simpler??
-Or is it still busy and complex in your head?
+Did you noticed anything about freedom and choice when some of our choices were limited by lock down?
+Did less choice mean life seems simpler??
+Or was it still busy and complex in your head?